goh-joshua/CTFs/TISC-25/Level-8/README.md

 4*n = 2*n + 4439 //where n is number of "±"s
 ```

-Oh noes but 4439 is odd, its fine we can add "?" to the end of our filter_payload and it will still work.
+Oh noes but 4439 is odd, its fine we can add "?" to the end of our filter_payload and increase the number in our payload to 4303 and it will still work.

 So we now solve for